47degrees/arrow-slides/src/main/arrow-meta.md

 ![Meta contributors](css/images/meta-contributors.png)

+Note:
+Special thanks to Jorge Castillo who was going to be here today

 ---

-### Thanks to everyone that makes Λrrow and Kotlin possible!
+### Thanks to everyone that makes Λrrow possible!

 <video data-autoplay data-loop>
    <source src="../css/videos/photos-loop.mp4" type="video/mp4"> Your browser does not support the video tag.